 Solo Surfing in Sri Lanka?
 Here are the Best Spots!

-Surfing as a sport took off in Sri Lanka quite recently, and in that time, it has garnered quite a lot of traction within the island.
-Sri Lanka has an array of surf spots suited for the beginner to the more advanced surfers lining its coasts.
+Surfing may have gained popularity as a sport in Sri Lanka rather recently, but in that time, it has garnered significant traction within the island.
+Sri Lanka’s coast contains a variety of surf spots suited for beginners as well as more advanced surfers.

-Trincomalee is known for its fabulous waves, particularly those at Arugam Bay from April to September.
+Sri Lanka’s east coast is known for its fabulous waves, particularly those at Arugam Bay from April to September.
 In fact, they’re so popular that surf competitions and festivals take place there annually.
-The waves here are a bit rougher and not suitable for beginners but it’s still worth a visit to those who are eager to try the best (mainstream) surf spot Sri Lanka has to offer.
+The waves here are a bit rougher and not suitable for beginners, but it’s still worth a visit for those who are eager to try the best (mainstream) surf spot Sri Lanka has to offer.

-The Hikkaduwa Reef is teeming with marine life, but that’s not all that can be found in abundance there.
+The Hikkaduwa Reef is teeming with marine life, but that’s not all that attracts travellers to the coastal town.
 This is a great spot for surfers of all skill levels, but the waves at the main break could reach up to about 6-8 feet.
 It’s about 120km south of Colombo, making it one of the closest surf points to the cosmopolitan city.
-Between November to April is a good time for surfers at Hikkaduwa.
+Between November to April is a good time to surf in Hikkaduwa.

-For the advanced surfers, Midigama has a small but perfect spot.
+Midigama has a small but perfect spot for advanced surfers.
 Known as Rams, this spot is consistent all year round.
-The waves are quite powerful, but there’s shallow coral right below, so navigate with care.
-Here you can find both barrelling waves as well as short swell on either end.
+The waves are powerful, but there’s shallow coral right below, so navigate with care.
+You can find both barrelling waves, as well as short swells on either end in Midigama.

-Mirissa is a great place for beginners, as its gentle waves make it easier for newbie surfers to adapt.
-The 2km stretch has tons of water activities, but it’s towards the furthermost ride where you can find the surf spots.
+Mirissa is a great place for beginners, as its gentle waves make it easier for newbie surfers to learn and adapt.
+The 2km stretch has tons of water activities, but it’s towards the furthermost ride that you will find the surf spots.
 The crescent-shaped Mirissa Bay surf point accommodates both right and left handers over at the reef break and the harbour.
-There are two major surf seasons annually at Mirissa, which are from August to December and November to April.
+There are two major surf seasons annually at Mirissa – August to December and November to April.

 The list doesn’t stop there.
-Once you’ve made friends with the local surfer community, you’ll be able to get to the hard-to-access, secret surf spots.
+Once you’ve made friends with the local surfer community, you will learn more about the hard-to-access, secret surf spots.
 Some of them are incredibly difficult and are not meant for novices, but there are also little picturesque nooks just waiting to be discovered.
 So go ahead, be curious, and explore!